egoetschalckx/required-scifi-reading-list/README.md

 14. Snow Crash
 15. Crying of Lot 49
 16. War of the Worlds
+17. In the Beginning...
+Was the Command Line

 ## Submissions
 PRs are welcome.
 Approval not guaranteed.